 Mike Howe: Of course, I’d love to play with Priest.
-I’d love to play with Metallica, I’d love to play with any band that would take us out.
+I’d love to play with Metallica; I’d love to play with any band that would take us out.
 That would expose us to a larger audience and say, Metal Church is back.
 But I also love playing our own shows in clubs and all that.
 It’s very intimate.
 I love playing club shows.
-So anybody with a sizeable audience that we could reach out to and see, would be great and any shows on our own.
+So anybody with a sizeable audience that we could reach out to would be great, and any shows on our own.

 And tomorrow you have a show in Wacken Open Air!